-This topic isn’t widely discussed in society, but nudist beaches in Montenegro exist.
-If you’re interested, you can find them along the entire Adriatic coast.
-The main visitors to Montenegro’s nudist beaches are Germans, French, many Serbs, with almost 99% being European tourists.
-But there are hardly any locals.
-Below is a brief overview of this interesting topic.
+This topic isn’t widely advertised, but nudist beaches in Montenegro do exist.
+If you wish, you can find them scattered along the Adriatic coast.
+The primary visitors to nudist beaches in Montenegro are Germans, French, and Serbs—99% are European tourists, with very few locals.
+Let’s take a closer look at this fascinating subject.

 Table of contents: